 Your decision will first be posted in your Applicant Center, so keep an eye on that for the most up-to-date information.
 See decision terms in the callout on this page.

 Autumn term applicants: If you met Ohio State’s November 1 early action deadline, you will receive an admission decision by the end of January; otherwise, you will receive an admission decision by end of March.

 Spring term applicants: Admission decisions are released on a rolling basis 10-12 weeks after your application is complete.

 There are two likely possibilities:

-Lag time: When transcripts, test scores, fees or other items are submitted to your Applicant Center, they must be processed and matched to your application.
+Lag time: When transcripts, test scores, fees or other items are submitted, they must be processed and matched to your application.
 It can take from 1 to 10 days for us to complete this step.

-Problem with an item: If we receive an item but it’s incorrect or insufficient, we will add a “Comment” to your Applicant Center telling you what we need.
+Problem with an item: If we receive an item but it does not meet our requirements, we will add a “Comment” to your Applicant Center telling you what we need.
 You can find the comment by logging in and clicking the “More” link in the To Do List.

 If you haven’t already done so, submit the FAFSA and Ohio State's Special Scholarships Application